iGEM-HUST-China/HUST-China-2025/wiki/model.md

 Overall, this framework establishes a generalizable approach for predictive and interpretable growth modelling in *Y. lipolytica*, which can be further enhanced by integrating dynamic information and environmental complexity.

+{% include button.html link="https://gitlab.igem.org/2025/software-tools/hust-china" text="Click to learn more about our software-tools" %}

 ## References
 1. Gould SJ, Keller GA, Hosken N, Wilkinson J, Subramani S. *A conserved tripeptide sorts proteins to peroxisomes.* **J Cell Biol.** 1989;108(5):1657–1664.
 2. Brocard C, Hartig A. *Peroxisome targeting signal 1: Is it really a simple tripeptide?* **Biochim Biophys Acta.** 2006;1763(12):1565–1573.